 That’s why we reached out to retail consultants to outline what makes a great return and exchange process.
 Here’s what they had to say:

 - Treat returns and exchanges as a sales opportunity

 Retailers need to make their process for returns and exchanges as frictionless as possible; the less steps, the better.

 According to Baron Christopher Hanson, lead consultant and owner of RedBaronUSA, retailers should aim for returns and exchanges to take no more than three steps.

-“From the time that a customer walks in the store to the when the sales associate processes their return in the POS system, returns and exchanges shouldn’t be an exhaustive process,” he says.
+“From the time that a customer walks in the store to when the sales associate processes their return in the POS system, returns and exchanges shouldn’t be an exhaustive process,” he says.